-EAS 545: The first of the two courses investigates key entrepreneurial areas of: (a) intellectual property, its protection and related strategies; (b) evaluating the market viability of new high-tech ideas; (c) shaping high-tech ideas into the right products or services for the right markets; (d) developing strategies for high-tech product positioning, marketing and operations; (e) acquiring the resources needed to start a new venture, e.g., people, financing, strategic partners, etc.; and (f) leadership roles for the founders of high-tech ventures.
+EAS 545: Engineering Entrepreneurship I. The first course is taught through the use of classroom lectures, case study discussions, and guest speakers.
+Assignments include readings and case studies, essay assignments on the case studies, and problem sets.
+EAS 545 investigates key entrepreneurial areas of: (a) intellectual property, its protection and related strategies; (b) evaluating the market viability of new high-tech ideas; (c) shaping high-tech ideas into the right products or services for the right markets; (d) developing strategies for high-tech product positioning, marketing and operations; (e) acquiring the resources needed to start a new venture, e.g., people, financing, strategic partners, etc.; and (f) leadership roles for the founders of high-tech ventures.
 Learn More

-EAS 546: The second of the two courses investigates the key elements of planning an entrepreneurial high-tech venture including: (a) defining the venture’s industry and market; (b) developing strategies for high-tech product positioning, marketing, distribution, sales, operations, management and development; and (c) preparing a financial plan.
+EAS 546: Engineering Entrepreneurship II.
+This course on high-tech business planning is taught through the use of classroom lectures, discussions of assigned readings, and the stepwise preparation and presentation of a high-tech business plan by student teams.
+The plans are ultimately presented to and reviewed by an experienced blue-ribbon panel of investors, advisors and entrepreneurs.
+EAS 546 investigates the key elements of planning an entrepreneurial high-tech venture including: (a) defining the venture’s industry and market; (b) developing strategies for high-tech product positioning, marketing, distribution, sales, operations, management and development; and (c) preparing a financial plan.
 Effective written and verbal presentation skills are emphasized throughout the course.
 Learn More

 Engineering Entrepreneurship Elective Courses